388號 Jaffe Rd, Causeway Bay, Hong Kong

 The rabbit character pops up all over Mira Moon, in Wanders’ own furnishings and in traditional ceramics, wood carvings, and crystal pieces made by Chinese craftspeople.
-In deference to the fall season, when the moon is brightest, autumnal oranges, browns, and greens create a backdrop for lacquered whites and bold reds.
+Inside, autumnal oranges, browns, and greens create a backdrop for lacquered whites and bold reds.
 Design touches are both in-your-face, such as the red tulip chairs near the front desk, and subtle: Upon close inspection, the lobby wall reveals signs of the Chinese zodiac.
-The staff are in character, too, dressed in high-fashion chinoiserie and with hairdos by a staff stylist.
+The staff are in character, too, dressed in the high-fashion chinoiserie collection designed by local designer Grace Choi.

-The little sister of Mira Hotel, Mira Moon makes a wealth of technology available to guests: Internet TV, AirPlay music systems, complimentary smartphones that guests can use for free local and international calls, and in-room iPad Minis preloaded with business and leisure apps.
-Mira Moon is also one of only three hotels in Hong Kong pursuing LEED certification.
-It has implemented ambitious water and energy saving initiatives and has a 230-square-foot vertical garden in the Alice in Wonderland–like Secret Garden.
+Mira Moon makes a wealth of technology available to guests: Internet TV, Bluetooth music systems, complimentary portable Wi-Fi hotspots that can network with your device for free local and international calls, and in-room iPad Minis preloaded with business and leisure apps.
+Mira Moon is also Hong Kong pursuing LEED certification.
+It has implemented ambitious water and energy saving initiatives and has a 265-square-foot vertical garden in the Alice in Wonderland–like Secret Garden.